-The purpose and goal of The Anderson Center for the Art’s (TACA) permanent collection is to preserve and interpret the past, present, and future changing attitudes and values as seen through the eye of the artist.
+The purpose and goal of The Anderson Museum of Art’s (AMOA) permanent collection is to preserve and interpret the past, present, and future changing attitudes and values as seen through the eye of the artist.
 The collection documents these changing attitudes over the course of American history.
 At the present time our permanent collection consists primarily of early Indiana artists and works by local, regional, and national contemporary artists.
 A number of gifts and exhibition purchases have increased our original collection, which was donated by the Civic Art Association.
 Our collection is primarily paintings and works on paper but we also have a growing 3D collection.

-Tell TACA about what you have by filling out a Temporary Receipt and Provenance Questionnaire.
+Tell AMOA about what you have by filling out a Temporary Receipt and Provenance Questionnaire.
 If possible, please include photographs.
-These two forms and any photographs can be emailed to the collections curator at firstname.lastname@example.org or mailed to or dropped off at
+These two forms and any photographs can be emailed to the collections curator or mailed to or dropped off at

 32 West 10th Street

 Anderson, IN 46016

 Once the Temporary Receipt, Provenance Questionnaire, and photographs are received the director, collections curator, and members of the board of directors will meet to discuss the donation.